 You also can’t have potatoes, pasta, bread or most drinks that are not plain water.

-It’s not really a huge loss, but you are reducing your options and the higher the diversity of food you can put on your table, the better and easier it is for you to actually stick to the new way of eating.
+It’s not really a huge loss, but you are reducing your options unnecessarily and the higher the diversity of food you can put on your table, the better and easier it is for you to actually stick to the new way of eating.

 However, the Paleo diet is indeed about eating healthy, in my opinion.
 You are expected to eat lean meat (from grass-fed sources, ideally organic), game, fish, eggs, nuts and seeds, healthy oils and all sorts of fruits and vegetables.

 Here is an infographic showing what you are allowed to eat and what you are not allowed to eat when following the Paleo diet.
 It also includes an example meal plan about which we’ll talk more below (you can click the image to enlarge it):